-- implement or maintain, as applicable, a management system that facilitates compliance with the Supplier Code and with the law, and identifies and mitigates related operational risks while facilitating continuous improvement.
+- Monitor their compliance with the Supplier Code of Conduct and with the law, and identify and mitigate related operational risks in addition to facilitating continuous improvement.

-- have a process to communicate the Supplier Code requirements to next-tier suppliers and to monitor their compliance to the Supplier Code and all applicable laws and regulations.
+- Have a process to communicate the Supplier Code of Conduct requirements to next-tier suppliers and to monitor their compliance to the Supplier Code of Conduct and all applicable laws and regulations.

-- assist us in enforcing the Supplier Code by communicating its principles to their supervisors, employees, and suppliers.
+- Assist us in enforcing the Supplier Code of Conduct by communicating its principles to their supervisors, employees, and suppliers.

-The Supplier Code includes the details of a whistle-blower hotline for confidential reporting of violations of the Supplier Code.
+The Supplier Code of Conduct includes the details of a whistle-blower hotline for confidential reporting of violations of the Supplier Code of Conduct.
 Non-compliance within our supply base will be reviewed on a case-by-case basis by our Procurement and/or Legal Compliance team, with action to be taken as appropriate.

-As we grow, we continue our focus on maturing our centre-led procurement organisation, processes, controls, performance, risk management and general practices.
-Central to the aforementioned growth is continuous evolution in our supplier performance and relationship management capabilities, which enable us to be vigilant and actively consider steps that we can take to mitigate key risks such as modern slavery and human trafficking.
+We continue our focus on maturing our centre-led procurement organisation, and embedding these processes, controls, performance, risk management and general practices, including Responsible Procurement, across the business.
+This includes ensuring the business continues to evolve its supplier performance and relationship management capabilities, which enable us to be vigilant and actively consider steps that we can take to mitigate key risks such as modern slavery and human trafficking.

-The Arm Board of Directors approved this statement on 10-September 2021.
+The Arm Board of Directors approved this statement on 16 August 2023.

-Please direct any questions on this statement to Carolyn Herzog, General Counsel and Chief Compliance Officer at email@example.com
+Please direct any questions on this statement to Spencer Collins, Chief Legal Officer at email@example.com

 1Arm's Core Beliefs describe how we act as part of a global community.
 Together, they articulate Arm's culture: